-A business needs to take into account both the internal and external perspective.
-However, for smaller businesses often the internal perspective is more realistic to focus on first and understanding this will help ground the decision-making process.
+A business needs to take into account both the internal and external views.
+However, for smaller businesses, the internal perspective is often more realistic to focus on first and understanding this will help ground the decision-making process.

-A smaller business has a significantly lower level of resources compared to multinationals and this is something that is rarely discussed or appreciated in marketing textbooks or courses.
+A smaller business has a significantly lower level of resources than multinationals, which is rarely discussed or appreciated in marketing textbooks or courses.

-So, put aside the marketing ideals and before anything else undergo a realistic stock-take of the overall level of internal resources available now and in the foreseeable future.
-Staff, time for planning, accounting systems, financials.
-Often small increments are hard to achieve (even one more staff member may be beyond the businesses budget).
+So, put aside the marketing ideals and, before anything else, undergo a realistic stock-take of the overall level of internal resources available now and in the foreseeable future: staff, time for planning, accounting systems, and financials.
+Small increments are often hard to achieve (even one more staff member may be beyond the business’s budget).

-It’s easy to focus primarily on the customer perspective or a big idea only for the new brand to fail because there simply was never going to be adequate internal resources to support it.
+It’s easy to focus primarily on the customer perspective or a big idea only for the new brand to fail because there would never be adequate internal resources to support it.

-Read forums and customer reviews for some insight within the relevant categories and what they complain about – often it will be what confuses them.
+Read forums and customer reviews for some insight into the relevant categories and what they complain about – often, it will be what confuses them.

 2 – Learn from competitors

-Pretend to buy from your competitors and see whether their product or services are clear or confusing.
+Pretend to buy from your competitors and see whether their products or services are clear or confusing.

-Try and learn about competitors marketing efforts and how much effort it has taken them to make a master brand or individual brands successful.
+Try and learn about competitors marketing efforts and how much effort it has taken them to make a master brand or individual brand successful.

 3 – Design for the long-term